COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Kansas/README.md

 5. EdFacts

        a.
-There should be a folder for each applicable year in the EdFacts folder (2015 to 2022)
+There should be a folder for each applicable year in the EdFacts folder (2015 to 2022) -[2022]([url](https://drive.google.com/drive/u/0/folders/14KwXUX3OFAXRwckDPCCxx--vR0Biijrp)) is in the Original Data Files folder for Kansasas and [other years]([url](https://drive.google.com/drive/u/0/folders/1oZMYBDpy9SgKOx9X0IiB6QgaCNGFbu1r)) are in Long Data Versions in the EdFacts folder
+         -

 ## File Path